-4. Go to the ‘Taxonomies’ tab in WordPress
+4. Go to the ‘Taxonomies’ tab

 When you go to ‘Search Appearance’, there are different settings.
 While under these settings, click on ‘Taxonomies ‘.
 Taxonomy in WordPress is a way to group posts and custom post types.

-5. Remove archives from HTML titles under ‘Categories’
+5. Remove Archives from HTML titles under ‘Categories’

 When you open the ‘Taxonomies tab’, click on the ‘Categories’ drop-down arrow.
 Go to ‘SEO title‘, and here you can see the following parts;